Ring, slide and hook: Preparation

 There are three main types of raw material used in the industry.
 They are plastic, metal and alloy.

 Plastic

-Plastic items are produced by injection molding under around 400 degree.
-The plastics usually are acrylonitrile butadiene styrene (ABS), polyoxymethylene(POM) and polycarbonate (PC).
-POM is more popular among them.
-PC is used for transparent colour.
-Plastic items can be produced in a wide range of colour.
-They have no problem of corrosion, but they are less strength and less luster comparing with metal and alloy pieces.
-Two main steps are as follows.
+Plastic items are produced by injection molding.
+The plastics usually are acrylonitrile butadiene styrene (ABS), polyoxymethylene(POM), which is the most popular, and polycarbonate (PC), which is used for transparent colors.
+Plastic items can be produced in a wide range of colours.
+They don't have corrosion issues, but have less strength and luster than metal and alloy pieces.